pieterblok/sizecnn/README.md

 ## Citation
-Please cite our research article when using our software or dataset:
+Please cite our research article or dataset when using our software and/or dataset:
 ```
 @article{BLOK2021213,
    title = {Image-based size estimation of broccoli heads under varying degrees of occlusion},